 Roadside Emergency Car Kit

-A good roadside emergency kit should have jumper cables, a flashlight with batteries, duct tape, screwdriver, bandages, poncho, and more.
+A good Roadside Emergency Kit should have jumper cables, a flashlight with batteries, duct tape, screwdriver, bandages, poncho, and more.
 This one has all the necessities.
 There are tons of emergency repair kits on Amazon, but this one is the official kit of AAA, so you know it’s quality.
 Don’t hit the open road without these potentially lifesaving items!

 What to Pack For a Road Trip: Electronics